2020-2021 Board of Trustees

 Additional Board Members

 Dr. John F. Bertagnolli, Jr. is a 1983 graduate of UMDNJ-School of Osteopathic Medicine.
 He completed his post graduate training at Kennedy Memorial Hospital system.
-John is an Associate Professor of Family Medicine at Rowan-SOM and is Board Certified in Family Medicine and has a CAQ in Hospice and Palliative Care.
+John is a Professor of Family Medicine at Rowan-SOM and is Board Certified in Family Medicine and has a CAQ in Hospice and Palliative Care.
 He maintained a private practice until 1998 and then returned to his alma mater and opened an office for UMDNJ-SOM in Hammonton, N.J.
 He has directed multiple courses at SOM including the Community Medicine 1 and 2 courses and Director of the 4th Year Family medicine clerkship entitled “Pain and Palliative Medicine”.
 John also lectures to the first, second and third year students on such topics as “Use of the Medical Interpreter” as well as a hands on lab where he enlists several of his patients with Neurologic diseases to volunteer to permit the Third year students to be trained in the “Abnormal Neurologic Exam”.
 These patients give vital feedback to these students on their communication skills, examination technique and professionalism.
 He has also been a Medical Director of Hospice Care during the past 12 years.
 He has a major interest in community service and for the past 21 years he has traveled to the ghetto of Kingston, Jamaica to bring much needed medical care to the physically and mentally disabled and impoverished homeless people of Kingston, Jamaica.
 He has also developed this trip into a 4th Global Medicine elective for medical student and residents.
 His practice now only involves doing House Calls caring for the homebound patients.
 John is now the Director of the Rowan Medicine House Calls initiative.
 John now trains the Family Medicine residents in the art and science of House Calls.
 He has published multiple papers and chapters in the medical field as well as being a local, regional and national speaker on the topic of Palliative and Hospice Care.
 John has received multiple awards locally and nationally, including The Distinguished Alumni Award and has recently been inducted into the Gold Humanism Society.
 John’s innovative teaching methods has earned him the American Osteopathic Association (AOA) Mentor of the Year Award.

 Dr. Flanders is a graduate of Michigan State University College of Osteopathic Medicine.
 Board certified in Family Medicine, she has been in private practice 30 years.
 She recently transitioned into full time global health, serving the underserved both nationally and internationally.
 Dr. Flanders works with survivors of human trafficking, as well as those experiencing homelessness in the state of Michigan.
 She is clinical faculty at MSUCOM and West Virginia School of Osteopathic Medicine.
 Her international service trips include Vietnam, Dominican Republic, Belize, Haiti, Nicaragua, Mexico, Peru, China, Ukraine and Peru, leading those to Mexico and Peru annually.